rexposadas/rexposadas.github.io/_posts/2014-06-12-linux-namespaces.markdown

 ## Testing our setup.

-### The host should be able to ping ns1, but not n2.
+### The host should be able to ping v11, but not v2 nor v22.
 In the host machine do the following:

     $ ping 10.1.1.2  // v11. succeeds.
     $ ping 20.1.1.2  // v22 on ns2. fails.
     $ ping 20.1.1.1  // v2. fails. the v2/v22 pair connects ns1 with n2.

-### Ns1 should be able to ping the host and ns2.
+### Ns1 should be able to ping v1 and v22.

     $ ip netns exec ns1 ping 10.1.1.1 // host. succeeds.
     $ ip netns exec ns1 ping 20.1.1.2 // ns2. succeeds.

-### Ns2 should be able to ping ns1, but not the host.
+### Ns2 should be able to ping v2, but not v1.

     $ ip netns exec ns2 ping 20.1.1.1 // ns1. succeeds.
     $ ip netns exec ns2 ping 10.1.1.1 // host. fails.